The best souvenirs from Mexico for great travel gifts

 The technique used with the Mexican copper is called “martillado” (hammered), and, depending on the size of the piece, the hammering can be done by one person or several at the same time.
 Witnessing the craftsman at work is a fantastic sight.

 • The Capula Catrinas.
-Capula is the name of the town and the catrinas are the very famous skeletons that serve as an icon during the day of the death festivities.
-These are made of clay and painted in beautiful bright colors and incredible details.
+Capula is the name of the town, and the calacas are the very famous skeletons that serve as an icon during the Day of the Dead festivities.
+These are made of clay and painted in beautiful ,bright colors and incredible details.

-• The Ocumicho devils: Ocumicho is the town are also made in clay, and, they represent the devil.
+• The Ocumicho devils: Ocumicho is a town that is also made of clay, and they represent the devil.
 It is important to mention that the tradition of the Day of the Dead in Michoacan is still widely celebrated.

 • Wood carved furniture from Cuanajo, Zitacuaro, Opopeo and Pichátaro

-As you can see, Michoacan is a very good place for you to buy really authentic souvenirs made by internationally renowned artists, craftsmen, and craftswomen hands.
+As you can see, Michoacan is a very good place for you to buy really authentic souvenirs made by internationally renowned artists, craftsmen, and craftswomen.

 Mexican souvenirs from Guerrero